2. ...But you need a 4x4 for safe Namibia driving

 Now you see it, now you don’t!

-In tourist areas, traffic signs will be in English.
+In tourist areas, road signs will be in English.

 If you’ve read this far, you may have gotten the feeling that driving in Namibia is a hoot…and you wouldn’t be wrong!
 It’s one of those experiences where you’ll be cursing while it’s happening, but then have the coolest stories to tell once you’re back home.